acquahsamuel/ai-resume-builder-backend/README.md

 # CV Builder Backend API

-A comprehensive backend API for a CV/Resume builder application built with NestJS, TypeORM, and MySQL.
+A comprehensive backend API for a CV/Resume builder application built with NestJS, Mongoose, and MongoDB.

 ## Features